 The popular SHE Summer Course has been innovated and further developed just like the Maastricht educational model did in the past 40 years.
 The interactive Summer Course is for many participants the first encounter with SHE and often represents a stepping stone to other SHE certificate and advanced courses, a Master of Health Professions Education or a PhD programme.
 It offers the perfect opportunity to become acquainted with the SHE continuum of training activities in health professions education, to specialise and to become educated towards different degrees within health professions education.

 You will have many opportunities to share your problems and questions in interactive sessions with experts in the educational field of SHE and related innovative educational approaches, and to discuss experiences of students and staff.

 In order to align the entry level of participants, participants will receive a preparatory assignment upon registration (preparatory assignment).
 This assignment links to video material, literature and some questions to prepare that are linked to the topic of PBL.

 The course will start with a general introduction of modern learning theories and its application in problem-based learning (PBL).
 The purpose of PBL, the underlying modern learning principles and the application of these principles in student centred curricula are discussed in day 1 and 2.

-In the following days participants will elaborate on these topics in two tracks: managing learning and assessment programmes.
-In the track Managing Learning, participants will work on developing skills to manage educational activity and programme evaluations within PBL curricula.
-In the assessment track participants will work on translating the learning principles in an assessment programme.
+In the following days participants will elaborate on these topics in two modules: managing learning and assessment programmes.
+In the module Managing Learning, participants will work on developing skills to manage educational activity and programme evaluations within PBL curricula.
+In the assessment module participants will work on translating the learning principles in an assessment programme.